DATE: Friday, May 20, 2022

-Northbound trucks will follow the same detour to Flynn Avenue to Pine Street to Main Street.
-Southbound trucks will be detoured down Main Street, to Pine Street to Flynn Avenue to US-7/Shelburne Street.
-Trucks seeking to make pick-ups or deliveries to businesses within the detour area will have access to locations within the work zone, but may experience delays.
+Northbound trucks follow the detour to Flynn Avenue, Pine Street and Main Street.
+Southbound trucks are detoured down Main Street, to Pine Street to Flynn Avenue to U.S. 7/Shelburne Street.
+Trucks seeking to make pick-ups or deliveries to businesses within the detour area will have access to locations within the work zone but may experience delays.

-LOCATION: The Shelburne Street Roundabout project is located at the intersection of US Route 7 (Shelburne Street, South Willard Street), ALT US Route 7 (Shelburne Street) Locust Street and Ledge Road in the City of Burlington, VT.
-The US Route 7 project limits extend from Shelburne Street at Adams Court to South Willard Street at Chittenden Drive and on Shelburne Street along ALT US Route 7 at Marion Street.
+LOCATION: The Shelburne Street Roundabout project is located at the intersection of U.S. 7 (Shelburne Street, South Willard Street), ALT U.S. 7 (Shelburne Street) Locust Street and Ledge Road in the City of Burlington, VT.
+The U.S. 7 project limits extend from Shelburne Street at Adams Court to South Willard Street at Chittenden Drive and on Shelburne Street along ALT U.S. 7 at Marian Street.
 Work will also be conducted on the following side streets: Gove Court, Locust Street and Ledge Road.

 PROJECTED COMPLETION: Summer 2023